 Between stints at Microsoft, Ramez founded and ran Apex NanoTechnologies, the world’s first company devoted entirely to software tools to accelerate molecular design.
 He holds 19 patents related to search engines, information retrieval, web browsing, artificial intelligence, and machine learning.

-Ramez is also the H.G.
-Wells Award-winning author of four books:
+Ramez is also the award-winning author of five books:

 The Infinite Resource: The Power of Ideas on a Finite Planet (non-fiction), which looks at the environmental and natural resource challenges of climate change, energy, water, and food, and charts a course to meet those challenges by investing in the scientific and technological innovation needed to overcome them, and by changing our policies to encourage both conservation and critical innovations.

 More Than Human: Embracing the Promise of Biological Enhancement (non-fiction), which looks at the science of enhancing the human mind, body, and lifespan, and the effects that will have on society.
 Ramez was awarded the H.G.
 Wells Award for his work on More Than Human.

-Ramez lectures on energy, environment, and innovation at Singularity University, where he serves as Adjunct Faculty.
+Ramez lectures on energy, environment, and innovation at Singularity University.
+He invests in innovative energy startups.
 He’s spoken to audiences on four continents, from Illinois to Istanbul and from corporate boardrooms to Harvard University.
 He’s appeared on Sunday morning MSNBC, repeatedly on Yahoo!
 Finance, on China Cable Television, on BigThink, and Reuters.fm.
 His work has appeared in, or been reviewed by, The New York Times, The Wall Street Journal, The Los Angeles Times, The Atlantic, Slate, Business Week, Business Insider, Discover, Popular Science, Wired, and Scientific American.
 He’s a graduate of the University of Illinois at Urbana Champaign and the Illinois Mathematics and Science Academy at Aurora Illinois.

 In his leisure, Ramez has climbed mountains, descended into icy crevasses, chased sharks through their native domain, backpacked through remote corners of China, and ridden his bicycle down hundreds of miles of the Vietnam coast.
 He lives in Seattle, where he writes and speaks full time.